 In a meeting that CPC staff held with representatives of Rouses Supermarkets on September 14th, 2018, Steve Black, CEO, and Charles Merell, Vice President of Real Estate, indicated that in comparison, Rouses needs 4 to 5 million dollars to open a supermarket (which includes refrigeration, lighting, etc.).
-As a result of the low cost of construction, dollar stores benefit from the highest return on investment of any other retail, and they do not face the same risk of failure since the companies do not lose a significant amount of money in the event of a store's failure.
-Since the companies do not own real estate, they have much more flexibility to move less successful stores to other locations.
+As a result of the low cost of construction, dollar stores benefit from the highest return on investment of any other retail, and they do not face the same risk of failure since the companies do not own real estate, they have much more flexibility to move less successful stores to other locations.
 The cost of operation is also very low since smaller stores require less staff, and there is less emphasis on service than in larger retailers or supermarkets.